|Tuition & Fee Charges per Credit Hour

 |In District 505 Tier 1

-Note: addition course fees are charged for most courses to help defray costs of supplies, equipment, maintenance, and unusual expenses associated with the course.
-The fee is indicated for each course in the Parkland College class schedule.
+Note: Additional course fees are charged for most courses to help defray costs of supplies, equipment, maintenance, and unusual expenses associated with the course.
+The fee is indicated for each course in the Parkland College Class Schedule.

 - Tuition and fees are due in full at the time of registration.
 If tuition and fees are not paid by published deadlines, cancellation of classes will occur unless other payment arrangements have been made.
-Students may elect to pay their account balance with Financial Aid, Parkland's Payment Plan, and/or other outside agencies.
-However, it is the student’s responsibility to make arrangements for these financial resources and be aware of any effect they may have on their account balance.
+Students may elect to pay their account balance with financial aid or through Parkland’s Payment Plan and/or other outside agencies.
+However, it is the student’s responsibility to make arrangements for these financial resources and to be aware of any effect such arrangement may have on the student’s account balance.